Connecticut College Residency

 Join Dr Wendy Moy, Assistant Professor of Music/Co-Artistic Director of Chorosynthesis Singers, Dr. Jeremiah Selvey, Co-Artistic Director of Chorosynthesis Singers, Dr. Stephen Lancaster, Head of the Graduate Voice Program at University of Notre Dame, and members of the professional ensemble Chorosynthesis Singers in a discussion on creating a successful career in the field of music.

-Better Together: Guest Recital with Dr. Stephen Lancaster, Baritone and Jill Brunelle, Pianist
+Searching for home: Guest Recital with Dr. Stephen Lancaster, Baritone and Jill Brunelle, Pianist

 Wednesday, April 10, 7:30 pm